vippsas/vipps-checkout/vipps-checkout-api.md

 ## Vipps Checkout only supports Reserve/Capture

-When you initiate a payment it will be reserved until you capture it.
+When you initiate a payment, it will be reserved until you capture it.
 Reserved means the customer has approved the payment.
 The funds are still in the customer's account, but not available to spend on other things.
 Capture means the funds are moved from customer's account to merchant's account.

 When you initiate a payment it will be reserved until you capture it.
 The capture can be done a few seconds later, or several days later.